 All Mailboxes or Current Mailbox

 Outlook has separate search scope options for “All Mailboxes” and the “Current Mailbox”.
 Sadly, there are no separate keyboard shortcuts for this.
 Instead, it uses the CTRL+ALT+A keyboard shortcut to search “All Mailboxes” when multiple mailboxes are configured.

 When you have multiple mailboxes configured and want to search the current mailbox only, you can either change the default Search scope or use the method discussed in the “Search query refinements section”.

 Default Search Scope

-The default search scope for Outlook 2007 and Outlook 2010 is the Current Folder.
-For Outlook 2013 and Outlook 2016, the default is to search the Current Folder or the Current Mailbox when you are in the Inbox folder.
+The default search scope for Outlook 2010 is the Current Folder.
+For Outlook 2013, 2016, 2019 and Microsoft 365, the default is to search the Current Folder or the Current Mailbox when you are in the Inbox folder.

 - File-> Options-> Search

 Option to set the default search scope.